adbc-drivers/bigquery/csharp/src/readme.md

  Copyright (c) 2025 ADBC Drivers Contributors

- This file has been modified from its original version, which is under the Apache License:

- Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
-See the NOTICE file distributed with this work for additional information regarding copyright ownership.
-The ASF licenses this file to you under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
+ Licensed under the Apache License, Version 2.0 (the "License");
+ you may not use this file except in compliance with the License.
  You may obtain a copy of the License at

     http://www.apache.org/licenses/LICENSE-2.0